mtellal/bgp/doc.md

 - https://frrouting.org/

 #### What is FRR ?
 A software that implements differents network routing protocols.
-These protocols allow the routers do forwards informations.
-Use the kernel's routing stack for packet forwarding
+These protocols allow the routers to forwards informations.
+Use the kernel's functionalities like the kernel routing stack for packet forwarding.

-### BGP - Border Gateway Protocol
-BGP is a huge topic because it is a protocol for a specific topology of a network.
-So to learn what it is used for and how it works, we firstly need to understand the fundamentals:
-- What is routing inside a network ?
-- What are the routing protocols ?
-- What is sepecific to BGP ?

 #### Documentation
 Chapters (FR) - Ip Routing
 - (French) https://racine.gatoux.com/lmdr/index.php/sommaire-routage-ip/

 #### What is a routing protocol ?
 - https://en.wikipedia.org/wiki/Routing_protocol

 #### What is BGP ?
 How it works ?
 Border Gateway Protocol is a extern routing protocol (EGP) used to exchanges routes between Autonomous systems (AS).